13 Super-Easy Ways to Immediately Improve Your SEO

 SEO ranking improves when visitors stay on your site longer, view more pages, and repeat their visits.
 The more user-friendly your site is, the more likely this is going to happen.

-Let’s have a look at 13 elements that not only improve usability on your site, but also help increase your SEO ranking:
+Let’s have a look at 13 elements that not only increase usability on your site, but also help improve SEO ranking:

 1. Useful, high quality, relevant content